Squidex/squidex-docs2/02-documentation/concepts/permissions.md

 This means...

-* That `squidex` gives you all permissions and makes you an adminstrator.
+* That `squidex` gives you all permissions and makes you an administrator.
 * That `squidex.apps.{app}` gives you all permissions for a specific app and makes you the app owner.

 ## Defining permissions